About Spokz People

 Isolation is a killer.
 It increases the risk of death by 29%.
 It carries the same risk of death as obesity or smoking 15 cigarettes a day.

 That’s quite some statement and is backed by research.
-It reflects our own personal experiences that we have also experienced isolation, particularly during Covid-19.
+It reflects our own personal experiences: we have also experienced isolation, particularly during Covid-19.
 It’s also our experience, and perhaps yours, that you can feel lonely and isolated, even if there are people around you, because no one ‘gets’ living with disability so we feel silenced and unheard.
 And emotions bottle up and get stuck and in the long-term damage us physically and mentally.
-Reducing isolation is one of the key reasons for setting up this new community.
+Reducing isolation is one of the key reasons for setting up this community.

 Steve: ” Being disabled was my first experience of being different and I was disabled for a long time before setting up Spokz.
 I felt there were lots of able-bodied people selling disabled people disability equipment and whilst they were good people, there’s no substitute for first-hand experience: you wouldn’t hire an electrician to plaster your walls!
 I set up the business because I wanted to make a living in a way that fitted around being disabled.
 I discovered I was advising and mentoring many customers, not just selling them wheelchair tyres and inner tubes, so there was a need for the support we have here.
 I have been a mentor through other charities as well as an independent living adviser in the past and wanted to share my experiences to help others navigate similar experiences.”